Sigmund Mowinckel: Messianic ideas

 In addition to his work on Psalms, his major monograph on the Old Testament roots of Messianism is of significance in scholarship until this day.
 In his study of Messianism in ancient Israel, and the Ancient Near East, Mowinckel identified the concept of divine kingship.
 He did however deny the title of Messiah to the reigning Hebrew kings, although they reflected the Messianic ideal.
 The kings were associated with divinity, but Mowinckel does not support the view that they were an incarnation of the deity, or that they represented a suffering, dying and rising god.
-The Israelites adapted some ideas on kingship from Canaanite sources, fused with traditions of old nomadic chieftainship and Yahwism.
-According to Mowinckel the concept of Kingship is associated with the present, while the Messiah is a future figure, associated with eschatology.
+The Israelites adapted some ideas on kingship from Canaanite sources, combined with traditions of old nomadic chieftainship and Yahwism.
+According to Mowinckel the concept of Kingship is associated with the present, while the Messiah is a future being, associated with eschatology.
 The Hebrew royal line is therefore, in his view, not Messianic, and there is no eschatology prior to the Babylonian exile.